New England Food & Drink

 Seafood, Cranberries, and the Birthplace of the Boston Cream Pie

 From coastal Cape Cod and the islands of Martha’s Vineyard and Nantucket, to the rolling Berkshire Hills, Massachusetts offers taste treats aplenty.
 Cranberries, for example, have been a staple crop both on and near Cape Cod since Colonial days.
 At Plimoth Plantation, join the Pilgrims for a Harvest Dinner circa 1627.
 Slurp oysters at Boston’s Union Oyster House, the oldest operating restaurant in the United States.
 Order Boston Cream Pie at Boston’s Omni Parker House Hotel, the birthplace of this delicious dessert.

 Pumpkins, Cider, and Coastal Fun

 Good food is part of a great holiday.
 In New Hampshire, the seacoast town of Portsmouth boasts higher per capita restaurant sales than Chicago!
-Then just follow your fancy along one of the state’s popular food-and-drink oriented trails: brewery trails, chocolate trails, wine and cheese trails, even martini trails.
-Buy an instant picnic at a farmers’ market and, in the fall, celebrate the ‘official fruit’ of New Hampshire — the pumpkin.
+Then, just follow your fancy along one of the state’s popular food-and-drink oriented trails: brewery trails, chocolate trails, and wine and cheese trails.
+Buy an instant picnic at a farmers market and, in the fall, celebrate the ‘official fruit’ of New Hampshire — the pumpkin.
 As Halloween approaches, pumpkin-mania takes over, with visitors and natives tucking into pumpkin pies, pumpkin muffins and pumpkin soups.